whamcloud/Online-Help/docs/Install_Guide/guide.md

 disables the manager software’s monitoring of your power control devices (eg, BMC, PDU outlets, etc.) This is necessary for sites where the manager server does not have access to the power control devices itself.
-However, Intel® Manager for Lustre\* software will then NO LONGER REPORT ANY FAILURE IN ANY POWER CONTROL DEVICES.
+However, Manager for Lustre\* software will then NO LONGER REPORT ANY FAILURE IN ANY POWER CONTROL DEVICES.
 If power control becomes non-operational, automatic failover will not occur on failure, and manual intervention will be required to restore service to your file system.
-If you chose to make this setting to True, we recommend implementing an alternate mechanism to monitor of power control devices, outside of Intel® Manager for Lustre\* software.
+If you chose to make this setting to True, we recommend implementing an alternate mechanism to monitor of power control devices, outside of Manager for Lustre\* software.

 |Setting|Default|Description|
 |---|---|---|